 - There is no specific order to the list, aside from the first albums being considered the “Most Essential,” or albums that just missed the bubble to be considered Album of the Year nominees.

 - More albums will eventually end up on the Essential Albums List.
 More 2021 albums will be reviewed in the comings days into the first few weeks of January before 2022 releases start in earnest.
-Saving Country Music reviewed over 100 albums in 2021, so please no whining about was overlooked.
+Saving Country Music reviewed over 100 albums in 2021, so please no whining about what was overlooked.
 Be thankful this free resource to music listeners continues to be offered year after year.

 - As always, suggestions of additional albums, lists of your essential albums, and opinions about this list are encouraged, and can be shared in the comments section below.
 Just no “Hey, this list is entirely bunk because so and so wasn’t included!” or “so and so WAS included.”